Updated August 23, 2023

 Almost all start-up companies require a large number of funds to function.
 Keeping an emergency reserve fund is essential.

-For your backup plan to actually function, you need to have the funds to back up your back up.
-You might not have put in money from your own pocket, you might have gotten it from a bank or a sponsor who might have trusted you with their funds.
+For your backup plan to function, you need to have the funds to back up your backup.
+You might not have put in money from your pocket, and you might have gotten it from a bank or a sponsor who might have trusted you with their funds.

-The smart thing to do is reserve a small amount from the funding that you have and keep it aside in the unfortunate event of an emergency.
+The smart thing to do is reserve a small amount from your funding and keep it aside in the unfortunate event of an emergency.

-Having an emergency fund ensures that you can put off foreclosure from a client who might have defaulted on payments or fill up the losses that have occurred in a period of time.
+Having an emergency fund ensures that you can put off foreclosure from a client who might have defaulted on payments or fill up the losses that have occurred in a period.
 Think about it.

 3. Focusing only on results

 Having a start-up is not about making quick money.
-If you are in it for quick money, I suggest you look for an alternative job already.
-It takes courage to abandon the steady paycheck as I have mentioned in my article.
+It takes courage to abandon the steady paycheck, as I mentioned in my article.
 Look for an alternative job if you are in it for fast cash.

-Being an entrepreneur is about designing and maintaining a particular flow of startup guide for business in a particular manner.
-While keeping the long-term goal in mind is pretty essential, it is not the only thing you should focus on.
-Instead of sitting and fantasizing about and charting up results, you should actually work for results.
-Usually, most start-up companies are too concerned about getting instant gratification out of their venture, rather than looking at a long-term goal.
+Being an entrepreneur is about designing and maintaining a particular flow of startup guides for business in a specific manner.
+While keeping the long-term goal in mind is essential, there are other things you should focus on.
+Instead of sitting and fantasizing about and charting results, you should work for results.
+Usually, most start-up companies are too concerned about getting instant gratification from their venture rather than looking at a long-term goal.

 Doing so actually hinders your growth.
 For most, the initial boom is what they measure success in.
 Stop doing this.
 By doing this, you overlook the elementary facts of running a startup business successfully.

-A good startup guide for business can only be called a ‘good startup business’ if it has a strong foundation that includes the right kind of build and the ability to implement the planned out strategies.
+A good startup guide for business can only be called a ”good startup business” if it has a strong foundation that includes the right build and the ability to implement the planned-out strategies.